Revised March 2019

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 8,983 persons were living with a diagnosed HIV infection in Mississippi—a rate of 364 infections per 100,000 persons.
-Of these, 13.0 percent1 of males and 14.8 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 9,236 persons were living with a diagnosed HIV infection in Mississippi—a rate of 374 cases per 100,000 persons.
+Of those, 12.6 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 14.7 percent were living with HIV attributed to IDU (AIDSVu).

 Get this Publication

 NIH HEAL (Helping to End Addiction Long-term) Initiative